Shalini-mg/India-Import-Trade-Analysis/README.md

 The final cleaned dataset contained 3,188,475 records.

----
 🧹 Data Cleaning & Preprocessing

-The following data-cleaning steps were performed:

 Missing Values

 Missing values were checked across the dataset.

+55 records contained missing measurement-unit values.
-The 55 records with missing unit values were removed.
+These records were removed.
+The remaining dataset contained 3,188,475 records.
 Duplicate Records

-Duplicate records were checked after loading and cleaning the dataset.
+Duplicate records were checked after loading and cleaning.

 No duplicate records remained in the final cleaned dataset.
 Country Name Standardization

 Country names were reviewed and standardized where required.

-For example:
+Example:

 Türkiye → Turkey

 Date Transformation

 The date column was converted into an appropriate date format.

-Additional time-based features such as year and month were created for further analysis.
+Additional time-based features such as Year and Month were created for time-series analysis.

 Quantity Handling

-The value_qt column contains multiple measurement units.
+The value_qt column contains multiple measurement units such as Kgs, Nos, Sqm, and others.

-Therefore, quantities across different units were not directly combined because values measured in Kgs, Nos, Sqm, etc. are not directly comparable.
+Therefore, quantities across different units were not directly aggregated, because these units measure different physical quantities.

-The analysis therefore focuses primarily on value_rs, the import value in Indian Rupees.
+The analysis therefore focuses primarily on:

----
+value_rs → Import Value in Indian Rupees

 ⚙️ Feature Engineering

 Additional features were created to support time-based and analytical comparisons.

-The main engineered features include:
+Features Created
 Year
 Month
-Additional helper columns used for statistical analysis and visualization
+Additional helper columns for statistical analysis and visualization

-These features enabled yearly trend analysis and comparisons across countries, commodities, and trade subregions.
+These features enabled comparisons across:

----
+Years
+Countries
+Commodities
+Measurement Units
+Trade Subregions

-📈 Statistical Analysis
+📐 Statistical Analysis

 Statistical analysis was performed primarily on the value_rs variable.